Home

 [>>c1]: This is the first comment.

-You can add multiple replies to build up a thread.
+You can add multiple replies to build up a thread, with each reply using parent to indicate where it belongs.

 Metadata

-Comment definitions can include attributes such as the author and timestamp:
+Comment definitions can include attributes such as the author (by), timestamp (at), and parent comment (parent):

 A paragraph with a point comment{<<c1}.